-It is widely thought that most amateur golfers tend to slice the ball which is mostly caused by an out-to-in swing path and an open face to that path at impact.
-Therefore sidespin is created which carries the ball in that left to right ball-flight.
+A slice in golf, it's a shot shape which the majority of club golfers have and is mostly caused by an out-to-in swing path and an open face to that path at impact.
+As a result, sidespin is created which carries the ball in that left to right ball-flight.
 (Obviously it is the other way around for left-handed golfers).

-Well countless tests have been done that have indicated that draw-bias drivers help battle a slice by shifting the Centre of Gravity (CG) of the club towards the heel.
-This is done by internal weighting being moved around within the head or in terms of adjustable weight on the club-head.
-The clear benefit here is that the movement of the CG and the weight creates a larger area of the face that launches shots with draw spin.
+They do this by internal weighting, which is moved around within the head or in terms of adjustable weight on the club-head.
+The clear benefit here is that the movement of the CG and the weight create a larger area of the face that launches shots with draw spin.

 Additionally, there is also evidence to suggest that draw-bias drivers help average golfers get the club square at impact because the CG is closer to the shaft.